Observability Logging

 - Select the contact center where you want to configure S3 logging.

-- In Step 4 (Optional), locate Configure S3 Logging and enter your S3 bucket name.
+- In Step 4, locate Configure S3 Logging and enter your S3 bucket name.

 -

-- Find your SCC Administrator or SCC Agent permission set and choose Edit.
+- Select the SCC Administrator or SCC Agent permission set from the list.

 - Logging Bucket Name